Last Updated on May 16, 2024 by Sarah Wilson

 7) Take the Three Cities Ferry and explore Senglea, Birgu, and Bormla.

 From Upper Barrakka Gardens, take the lift down to the waterfront and take the Three Cities Ferry across the Grand Harbour.
-It’s just a short ferry ride but really picturesque, and at only €1,50 per person, it’s excellent value.
+It’s just a short ferry ride but really picturesque, and at only €2 per person, it’s excellent value.
 Or take one of the colourful local water taxis known as dghajsa (pronounced: “dicer”).
-To cross the harbour, it costs just €2 per person.
-They also offer tours of the harbour from only €8 per person.
+To cross the harbour in a dghajsa, it also costs just €2 per person.
+They also offer tours of the harbour for only €8 per person.

 Take a stroll through the Three Cities.
 You could visit Fort St Angelo, The Maritime Museum, or even the Inquisitors Palace in Birgu.

-Or take a stroll through sleepy Senglea; enjoy a drink at one of the many waterfront cafes and be sure to visit Gardjola Gardens for magnificent views of Valletta.
+Or take a stroll through sleepy Senglea, enjoy a drink at one of the many waterfront cafes, and be sure to visit Gardjola Gardens for magnificent views of Valletta.

 8) See A Show At Valletta’s Pjazza Teatru Rjal